codahale/lockstitch-go/design.md

 **WARNING:** This construction does not provide authentication in the public key setting.
 An adversary in possession of the receiver's public key (i.e., anyone) can create ciphertexts which will decrypt as valid.
-In the symmetric key setting (i.e., an adversary without the receiver's public key), this is IND-CCA secure, but the real-world scenarios in which that applies are minimal.
+In the symmetric key setting (i.e., an adversary without the receiver's public key), this is IND-CCA secure, but that setting is not realistic.
 As-is, the tag is more like a checksum than a MAC, preventing modifications only by adversaries who don't have the recipient's public key.

 Using a static ECDH shared secret (i.e. `ECDH(receiver.pub, sender.priv)`) would add implicit authentication but would require a nonce or an ephemeral key to be IND-CCA secure.
 The resulting scheme would be outsider secure in the public